Tumucin/Path-Planning-Controller-ROSbot-MATLAB/README.md

 - Zero steady-state error
 - Settling time= 3.5 seconds
 - No overshoot
+Using the parameters listed in the [REPORT](https://drive.google.com/drive/u/1/folders/1hVpCoH-6AStXR6jbHeMdJpH4t_2Ol69Y) and technical specifications, P and I coefficients are calculated.
 Figure 2 shows the main block diagram of this controller.
 <br />
 <div align="center">